Sea Kayaking with Whales in the San Juan Islands

 Sea kayaking with whales is all about good luck and good timing.

-We do get lucky and kayak with whales during the summer months, but the frequency and proximity of those sightings is determined by the whales, not us.
+We do get lucky sometimes and kayak with whales during the summer months, but the frequency and proximity of those sightings is determined by the whales, not us.
+Every sighting is incidental and beyond our control.
 When we do see whales you can also be comfortable knowing that our guides will always act in a manner that protects the whales’ best interests.
 We are interlopers in their homes and so we want to be respectful of their space.

 Kayaking with whales, in our opinion, should remain what it always has been…an unbelievable bonus to an already great kayak trip in the San Juans.
 Sea kayaking is a great way to experience the San Juan Islands.
 Nothing else gets you closer to the place, physically and spiritually.